karannavani/wdi-project-one/README.md

 > **[Play Flying Solo](https://karannavani.github.io/wdi-project-one/)**

 # Goal
-To build a fun and interesting game, using Javascript or jQuery for DOM manipulation.
+To build a fun and interesting game, using Javascript or jQuery for DOM manipulation (in 7 days).

 # Game
 ![](https://i.imgur.com/XXlUwEV.png)